jadecobra/python_tdd_exercises/source/dot_notation.rst

   .. code-block:: python

     attribute = None

-- how to use in a different file
+- how to use it in a different file_

   .. code-block:: python

     import module

     module.attribute

 *********************************************************************************
 module.function()